 The first professor of Modern Languages was Carlo Bellini, a native of Florence, Italy and close friend of Thomas Jefferson.
-Bellini served as a professor of the College for 33 years, teaching Italian and French.
+Bellini served as a professor of W&M for 33 years, teaching Italian and French.
 During his professorship, the classes were suspended for 2 years due to the Revolutionary War until it reopened in October of 1782.
-The College was used as a hospital for wounded soldiers during those years.
-Of the professors, Bellini was the only one to stay in residence at the College, staying behind to 'attempt to protect the library and scientific apparatus.'
-A series of annual lectures in his honor.
+W&M was used as a hospital for wounded soldiers during those years.
+Of the professors, Bellini was the only one to stay in residence at W&M. He stayed behind to 'attempt to protect the library and scientific apparatus.'
+The department established a series of annual lectures in his honor.

 Upon his resignation in 1803, Bellini was succeeded by French native, Louis Hué Girardin.
 Born Louis François Picot, Girardin studied law in Paris and was a moderate Royalist during the French Revolution.
 During the war, he escaped the country on a French man-of-war and came to the United States in 1793.
-At the College, he taught French, history, geography, and botany.
+At W&M, he taught French, history, geography, and botany.
 He resigned in 1807, due to a failed restructuring attempt that would establish him as the chair of natural history.
 The Modern Languages department was left to a part-time French instructor, A. Plunkett.

-Today, the Modern Languages and Literatures Department is housed in Washington Hall.
-Constructed in 1928, Washington Hall honors George Washington in recognition of his ties to William and Mary, where he received his surveyor's license in 1749 and served as the first American Chancellor from 1788-1799.
-It was intended to serve as the "main academic building of the College" during the renovation of the Christopher Wren Building.
+The Department of Modern Languages and Literatures is housed in Washington Hall.
+Constructed in 1928, Washington Hall honors George Washington in recognition of his ties to William & Mary, where he received his surveyor's license in 1749 and served as the first American Chancellor from 1788-1799.
+It was intended to serve as the "main academic building of the College" during a renovation of the Christopher Wren Building.